 Sanded the clear coat off more last night, for the most part I’m down to the hybrid fabric as the sanding dust is taking on a uniform slate grey color.
 I’m afraid to sand much more as I don’t want to completely take off the carbon layer as seen by the rivet hole near the hull edge.

-Plan is to mock up my patches with some paper to verify fit, cut out, and maybe epoxy on Monday at the earliest.
+My plan is to mock up the patches with some paper to verify fit, cut out, and maybe epoxy on Monday at the earliest.

 I made a template out of construction paper and fit it to the side.
 Originally I was going to do kevlar covered with an s-glass layer on top and wrapping over the top edge and going down the front.
-Decided that the second layer would be overkill and instead wrapped the top 3/4″ of the fiberglass from the front over the top edge and slightly overlapping the kevlar patch.
+Decided that the second layer on the inside would be overkill and instead wrapped the top 3/4″ of the fiberglass from the front over the top edge and slightly overlapping the kevlar patch.
 This part will be under the gunwales when it’s finished so any imperfections will be hidden.

 I wet out the inside first since the kevlar patch was to be placed first.
 After letting it sit for a minute or two I placed the patch and got it nice & wet.
 Satisfied for now, I wet the outside of the hull and placed the fiberglass.
 I used a piece of peel ply, working from the bottom of the outside patch upwards, to wrap the fiberglass over the top edge and over the edge of the kevlar patch, and then down the kevlar patch.
 This worked for the most part, but it was a balance between tension on the peel ply to keep the top down and having it pull away from the hull because of the tension.
-Once I felt it was all well wet out and excess had been removed, I took some 3/4″ cherry sticks that I had left from last year’s canoe project, wrapped them in saran wrap, and clamped to the canoe from the center point a couple feet past the repair site.
+Once I felt it was all well wet out and excess had been removed, I took some 3/4″ cherry sticks that I had left from last year’s canoe project, wrapped them in saran wrap, and clamped evenly to the canoe so it covered the patch and extended a couple feet past the repair site in either direction.